-(1)Subject to subsection (2) and notwithstanding any other provision in this by-law, an owner of premises shall be liable for the payment of any amount that is due and payable to the municipality by a customer for the preceding years, if the municipality, after having taken reasonable steps to recover from a customer any amount due and payable by the customer could not do so, the municipality will sell the property to recover the amount due.
-(2) If the municipality, after having taken all reasonable steps to recover money from the customer through credit control and debt collection process the customer will be subjected to the process of blacklisting through the various credit bureaus (ITC listing credit bureau) (3) The municipality will implement revenue protection measure during the credit control process, if the customer reconnect the service by himself/herself the municipality will impose a fine of R15 000 domestic household and R100 000 for business.

-(4) The municipality will charge annual penalties on the land that is not developed (vacant Land) within two (2) years from the date of registration of new ownership.
+- (1)Subject to subsection (2) and notwithstanding any other provision in this by-law, an owner of premises shall be liable for the payment of any amount that is due and payable to the municipality by a customer for the preceding years, if the municipality, after having taken reasonable steps to recover from a customer any amount due and payable by the customer could not do so, the municipality will sell the property to recover the amount due. - (2) If the municipality, after having taken all reasonable steps to recover money from the customer through credit control and debts collection process the customer will be subjected to the process of blacklisting (ITC listing credit bureau) - (3) The municipality will charge annual penalties on the land that is not developed (vacant Land) within two (2) years from the date of registration of new ownership.
 The penalties will be calculated using the ruling Consumer Price Index Rate at the beginning of the Municipal Financial Year i.e 6.3% x property value(as per the current valuation roll).
-The annual penalty is over and above the normal monthly charges on assessment rates and taxes.

-(5) The municipality is the license holder for water provision in Thabazimbi, any customer who wishes to have a borehole must apply at the municipal officer, failure to do so the municipality will penalize the customer.

-(6) If, at the commencement of these by-laws or at any other time, municipal services are rendered and received by the owner at the premises, and if no written agreement exists in respect of those services, the owner of the premises shall be deemed to have agreed to the provisions of service until the owner enters into an agreement with the municipality.
-(7) Thabazimbi Local Municipality will open only one account in the name of the owner of the property which will include rates, taxes and service charges.
-It is the duty of the owner to recover all outstanding debts from the tenants for all leased properties.
+The annual penalty is over and above the normal monthly charges on assessment rates and taxes. - (4) The municipality is the license holder for water provision in Thabazimbi, any customer who wishes to have a borehole must apply at the municipal officer, failure to do so the municipality will penalize the customer. - (5)If, at the commencement of these by-laws or at any other time, municipal services are rendered and received by any person at the premises, and if no written agreement exists in respect of those services, the owner of the premises shall be deemed to have agreed to the provisions of subsection (1) until the customer enters into an agreement with the municipality in terms of section 2 and the application form for the services is signed by the owner.